provenance-io/provwasm/docs/tutorial/01-overview.md

 ## Overview

-This tutorial is broken out into three parts.
+This tutorial is broken out into two parts.
 The first will cover developing smart contracts.
 The second will deal with deploying smart contracts to the provenance blockchain.
-The final part will show how to execute and query smart contracts from Kotlin using the provenance blockchain simple-client.

 ### Part 1: Development